binarymax/nyt-game-cheats/README.md

 `./wordle.js <green> <yellow> [exclude]`

-Where `<green>` is the template for the green letters to keep,  `<yellow>` is the template for the yellow letters to keep but move, and optionally `[exclude]` is the list of grey letters to exclude.
+Where `<green>` is the 5-letter long template for the green letters to keep,  `[yellow]` is the optional 5-letter long template for the yellow letters to keep but move, and optionally `[exclude]` is the list of grey letters to exclude.
 Templates work the same as Crossword templates, but must contain exactly 5 letters.

 For example: